 - Adjust totals for tips and process payments with split checks.

 - Use customer invoicing, quotes, and recurring billing for service industry environments.

-- Have customers directly sign for credit cards on the mobile devices.
+- Have customers directly sign for credit cards on their mobile devices.

 - Allow customers to make table reservations (for food service) or schedule appointments (for professional service industries) online or over the phone.

-- Online ordering is supported through SalesVu’s eCommerce capabilities.
-Create a web store through the back-office integrations built directly into the SalesVu app or create widgets to be used in an already-established website.
+- SalesVu’s eCommerce capabilities support online ordering.
+Create a web store through the back-office integrations built directly into the SalesVu app, or create widgets to be used in an established website.